Joint Deep Multi-Graph Matching and 3D Geometry Learning from Inhomogeneous 2D Image Collections: Introduction

-In this work we address these issues by proposing a deep multi-graph matching approach that simultaneously learns the 3D structure of objects.
-We summarise our main contributions as follows:
+In this work we address these issues by proposing a deep multi-graph matching approach that learns the 3D structure of objects.
+The main contributions are as follows:

-\begin{compactitem} \item For the first time we propose a solution for jointly considering deep multi-graph matching and inferring sparse 3D geometry from inhomogeneous 2D image collections, see Fig.~\ref{fig:teaser}. \item To effectively deal with the inhomogeneity of the image collection, in which different instances of objects of the same category are present (e.g.~different types of bikes as shown in Fig.~\ref{fig:teaser}), we introduce a novel deformable 3D model that we directly learn from the image collection based on a graph neural network. \item Rather than performing pairwise image-to-image matching, we consider an image-to-deformable-3D-model matching formulation that by construction guarantees cycle consistency. \item Our approach substantially outperforms the previous state of the art in learning-based graph matching approaches considering accuracy and cycle error simultaneously. \end{compactitem}
+\begin{compactitem} \item For the first time we propose a solution for jointly considering multi-graph matching and inferring 3D geometry from inhomogeneous 2D image collections, see Fig.~\ref{fig:teaser}. \item To effectively deal with the inhomogeneity of the image collection, in which different instances of objects of the same category are present (e.g.~different types of bikes as shown in Fig.~\ref{fig:teaser}), we introduce a novel deformable 3D model that we directly learn from the image collection based on a graph neural network. \item Rather than performing pairwise image-to-image matching, we consider an image-to-deformable-3D-model matching formulation to guarantee cycle consistency. \item Our approach substantially outperforms the previous state of the art in learning-based graph matching approaches considering accuracy and cycle error. \end{compactitem}